Glossary

 private location

-An on-premise environment for testing applications or creating mock services behind a firewall.
+An on-premise environment for testing applications or creating virtual services behind a firewall.

 project